Read about a mother-daughter duo who are selling ranch-inspired clothing, accessories and household goods to support animal rescue.

 Images and testimony to be published at a later time.
 For now, I sit with this knowledge, hearing the voices of the women migrants I met, praying for their deliverance to safety.

-Perhaps he's a prophet or just an expert in the field, but the Irish running legend Eamonn Coghlan had predicted two-time world champion Bernard Lagat's win at the 102nd Millrose Games on Friday night at Madison Square Garden.
+An assignment on the Millrose Games that I covered (photo and writing) for Running Times is now available online.
+Here's an excerpt: Perhaps he's a prophet or just an expert in the field, but the Irish running legend Eamonn Coghlan had predicted two-time world champion Bernard Lagat's win at the 102nd Millrose Games on Friday night at Madison Square Garden.

 He wasn't the only one, as Lagat himself had proposed as much last year.
 After winning the famous Wanamaker Mile for the sixth time in 2008, Lagat announced he would come back in 2009 to take a stab at Coghlan's meet-record seven wins.